pshef/blog/pshef/content/posts/Logfile_dump_week1922.md

 Along those lines, I'm hoping to attend my first Pentester Academy [Beginner's Active Directory bootcamp](https://bootcamps.pentesteracademy.com/course/ad-beginner-jun-22) next month.
 Some of my coworkers have mentioned possibly attending so I think it will help with both my education and my relationship with my coworkers.

+Totally unrelated to anything that has happened to me recently (please don't go look at my git commit messages...)
+I should really learn git better...